ficolas2/comembert/README.md

 - [Move a command](#move-a-command)
 - [List all commands](#list-all-commands)

-### Read a command to the terminal prompt
+### Insert a command to the terminal prompt
 ```bash
 cm
 ```
-**NOTE**: THIS ONLY WORKS ON FISH SHELL.
-If you are using bash or zsh, you need to press the keybinding Ctrl+F fzf will show you a list of the saved commands, select one, and it will be printed to the terminal input.
+**NOTE**: INSERTING WITH THE COMMAND ONLY WORKS ON FISH SHELL, or with clipboard output mode, see [Insertion options](#insertion-options).
+If you are using bash or zsh, you need to press the keybinding Ctrl+F for command insertions.

+fzf will show you a list of the saved commands, select one, and it will be printed to the terminal input.

 ### Save a command